Why LED Has Become the Professional Standard for Modern Galleries?

 Colour temperature in LED art gallery lighting

-Most professional galleries use 3000K LED lighting as their baseline.
+Most professional galleries use 3000K LED lighting as the standard LED color temperature for artwork.

 3000K provides: